-EPIC-FSC has a communications plan, ECHO, which stands for Emergency Communications for Home Occupants.
+EPIC-FSC has a communication plan, ECHO, which stands for Emergency Communications for Home Occupants.

-ECHO compliments the Community Emergency Response Team (CERT) approach to emergency preparedness.
+ECHO complements the Community Emergency Response Team (CERT) approach to emergency preparedness.
 Ref: CERT

 In addition to being able to transmit and receive on FRS channels 1 through 14, our radios receive KNX on channel 15, and the City’s amateur radio repeater (CALHAM) on channel 16.
 Amateur radio operators have a version of the radio that transmits and receives on CALHAM – amateur radio operators can relay messages from Cells to other volunteer amateur radio operators, who can communicate with the LA County Sheriff’s Department and other emergency services.

 The on/off knob on the top of the radio also adjusts the volume.
 Side-switches choose the channel.
 When you turn on the radio, it announces Power On and the Channel Number.
 Each time the channel up/down switches are pressed, the radio selects and announces a different channel.